+There is no cost to participate in the program.
 The Project Lifesaver Coordinator will conduct a specialized assessment and complete the enrollment information.
 A picture will be taken and attached to the Project Lifesaver information which is maintained both at Alzheimer's Project and the 9-1-1 dispatch unit at the Leon County Sheriff's Office.
 Each participant will be fitted with a Project Lifesaver bracelet and will be assigned a unique transmitter code.
-The participant will meet with a trained Project Lifesaver volunteer, every 2 months, who will replace the transmitter battery.
+The participant will receive visits from a trained Project Lifesaver volunteer, every 2 months, who will replace the transmitter battery.
 For more information, please contact Alzheimer's Project, Inc. at (850) 386-2778.